-We all know how it works...
+We all know how the story goes...

-As an office manager you obviously know that attention to small details can make a big difference.
+As an office manager you obviously know that attention to details can make a big difference.
 And as your company gets larger and more successful, these small details can add up, giving you a big headache.

 If you try to solve the problem by overstocking, you just create a new one.
-Stock that sits on the shelf or in engineers’ vans for weeks on end reduces the capital at your company’s disposal and could also cause your cash flow to dry up.
+Stock that sits on the shelf or in engineers’ vans for weeks reduces the capital at your company’s disposal and could also cause your cash flow to dry up.
 That’s why large companies invest in inventory management systems so that the right parts are available “just in time”.

-Tip #1 You need to keep on top of your suppliers
+1. You need to keep on top of your suppliers

 Which parts have you ordered?
 When do you expect delivery?
 How reliable have specific suppliers been in the past?
 Which parts from which suppliers are frequently returned e.g. because they are faulty?
 Who are your alternative suppliers?